-The permit includes site level requirements that address fugitive dust.
-Site level requirements include reporting malfunctions to the PADEP that may result in citizen complaints, and conducting and recording daily inspections for the presence of fugitive emissions.
+The permit includes site level requirements and emission source specific conditions that address fugitive dust.
+Site level requirements include reporting malfunctions to PADEP that may result in citizen complaints and conducting and recording daily inspections for the presence of fugitive emissions.
+Emission source specific conditions include watering and enclosed transfer requirements.